demisto/content/Packs/Salesforce/Integrations/Salesforce_IAM/README.md

 2. Search for Salesforce IAM.
 3. Click **Add instance** to create and configure a new integration instance.

+## Mandatory fields in Creating User Command
+When creating a user in salesforce there are some mandatory fields, some are set as the default in the integration params:
+Default Local Sid Key, Default Email Encoding Key and Default Language Locale Key.
+ProfileId and Timezone Sid Key are part of the mapping fields and you need to map the proper values to them, in order to do so change the *DemoGenerateProfileId* and the *DemoGenerateTimeZone* automations to fit your settings.

 | **Parameter** | **Description** | **Required** |
 | --- | --- | --- |
 | url | Salesforce url \(Eg: https://&amp;lt;domain&amp;gt;.salesforce.com/\) | True |